kyleduongg/Quick-Bites-vs.-Slow-Feasts/README.md

 *T* = (mean minutes for rows with missing ratings) - (mean minutes for rows with non-missing ratings)

 Significance: (α = 0.05)
-* If the p-value < 0.05: I will reject ($H_0$) and conclude that rating missingness is related to the preparation time.
+* If the p-value < 0.05: I will reject the null hypothesis and conclude that rating missingness is related to the preparation time.
-* If the p-value ≥ 0.05: I will fail to reject ($H_0$) and conclude that any observed difference in minutes is consistent with random chance.
+* If the p-value ≥ 0.05: I will fail to reject hypothesis and conclude that any observed difference in minutes is consistent with random chance.

 Let's graph it before we start our permutation test.